Best Electric Cars for Taxi Drivers: Complete Guide

 Key Features

-- Quiet ride suited for long shifts
+- Comfortable ride quality for long shifts

-- Reduced running costs for fleets
+- Low running and maintenance costs

 Polestar 2